growthrepublic/mongoid_embed_finder/README.md

 In general you can basically pass any set of child's and parent's attributes.
 Latter group should be passed under `parent` key.
 Those attributes are passed down to `Mongoid::Criteria`.

+### Warning!

+If your embedded object has other referenced entities they will not be loaded.

+By default no parent's attributes are set except its primary key.
+It is deliberate to limit amount of returned data.
+To retrieve parent's attributes list them under `parent.include_fields` as follows:

+    finder.first(id: door_id, parent: { id: car_id, include_fields: [:name] })

 ## Contributing